 The Domestic Violence Prevention Act of 1991 instructs the welfare organizations examined in the current study to allocate minimal material resources to mitigating the dependence of economic abuse survivors on their partners.
-Thus, the dominant institutional logic in welfare organizations give rise to a simultaneity: on the one hand, employees are instructed to act in a way that is committed to survivors of intimate partner abuse, while, concurrently, the state bears no responsibility for making it possible for survivors to live independently from their abusive partners.
+Thus, the dominant institutional logic in welfare organizations gives rise to a simultaneity: on the one hand, employees are instructed to act in a way that is committed to survivors of intimate partner abuse, while, concurrently, the state bears no responsibility for making it possible for survivors to live independently from their abusive partners.
 In the encounter with economic abuse victims-survivors, the preservation of organizational practices guided by dominant institutional logics means this simultaneity is applied to them.
 Nevertheless, employees whose identities embrace a feminist stance, we found, were able to develop preliminary alternative institutional logics.
-These enable challenging formal practices in such encounters and at times even allocating resources that allow the economic rehabilitation process to begin in the face of loans, debts, complicated living situations, and an inability to withdraw funds.
+These enable challenging formal practices in such encounters and, at times, even allocating resources that allow the economic rehabilitation process to begin in the face of loans, debts, complicated living situations, and an inability to withdraw funds.
 Analyzing the four aspects of institutional logic in each of the welfare organizations – sources of authority, occupational identity, sources of legitimacy, and the normative base – indicated that the dominant institutional logics operating in all three welfare organizations act to minimize the weight of the information on economic abuse.
-Consequently, their employees’ commitment to preserving organizational routines has emerged as dominant.
+Consequently, employees’ commitment to preserving organizational routines has emerged as dominant.
 Each of the institutional logics that have emerged, the bureaucratic, therapeutic, and mediating, perpetuates the process that allows employees to experience themselves as doing the right thing and being committed to economic abuse survivors, even when their actions effectively deny the survivors recognition as requiring a unique type of rehabilitation.
 When they are recognized as survivors of domestic abuse, the customary minimal resources are made accessible to them.

 The institutional logics perspective through which we extracted the alternative institutional logics that arose in each of the welfare organizations enabled us to understand the content of preserving and challenging acts performed by the employees in the three welfare organizations we examined.
 Hence, the contribution of the current study is dual.
-First, it contributes to the institutional logics perspective itself by illuminating the importance of focusing on the emergence of alternative institutional logic (Cloutier et al., 2013) and seeking to identify its sources for the sake of generating continuity in its ability to thrive.
+First, it contributes to the institutional logics perspective by illuminating the importance of focusing on the emergence of alternative institutional logic (Cloutier et al. 2013) and seeking to identify its sources for the sake of generating continuity in its ability to thrive.
 Second, our study contributes to the research dealing with welfare organizations’ response to economic abuse.
 Using the institutional logic perspective, we shed light on the importance and force of work done by feminist NGOs, which have been raising awareness regarding the implications of economic abuse on the lives of women for years.
-Regarding the feasibility of survivors of economic abuse receiving support, we found that while the awareness promoted by Feminist NGOs has had some influence on the welfare organizations and the employees whose social identity exposes them to feminist campaigns.
+Regarding the feasibility of survivors of economic abuse receiving support, we found that the awareness promoted by feminist NGOs has had some influence on the welfare organizations and the employees whose social identity exposes them to feminist campaigns.

 LIST OF REFERENCES